Tony Williams (drummer)

 Anthony Tillmon Williams (December 12, 1945 – February 23, 1997) was an American jazz drummer.

 Williams first gained fame as a member of Miles Davis' "Second Great Quintet", and later pioneered jazz fusion with Davis' group and his own combo, the Tony Williams Lifetime.
-In 1970, music critic Robert Christgau described him as "probably the best drummer in the world".
-Williams was inducted into the Modern Drummer Hall of Fame in 1986.
+In 1970, music critic Robert Christgau described him as "probably the best drummer in the world."
+Williams was inducted into the Modern Drummer Hall of Fame in 1986 and the Percussive Arts Society Hall of Fame in 1997.

 Life and career

-Williams was born in Chicago and grew up in Boston.
+Williams was born in Chicago, Illinois, and grew up in Boston, Massachusetts.
 He was of African, Portuguese, and Chinese descent.
 He studied with drummer Alan Dawson at the age of 11, and began playing professionally at the age of 13 with saxophonist Sam Rivers.
 Saxophonist Jackie McLean hired Williams when he was 16.
+As a young drummer, he was influenced by Max Roach, Art Blakey, Philly Joe Jones, Roy Haynes, Louis Hayes, and Jimmy Cobb.

-At 17 in 1963 Williams gained attention by joining Miles Davis in what was later dubbed Davis's Second Great Quintet.
+At 17, Williams joined Miles Davis in what was later dubbed Davis's Second Great Quintet--with saxophonist Wayne Shorter, pianist Herbie Hancock, and bassist Ron Carter.
+Davis had been in something of a creative lull, and critics noted the young Tony Williams's playing spurred the others on.
 Williams was a vital element of the group, called by Davis in his autobiography "the center that the group's sound revolved around."
 His playing helped redefine the role of the jazz rhythm section through the use of polyrhythms and metric modulation.
-Meanwhile, he recorded his first two albums as leader for Blue Note label, Life Time (1964) and Spring (1965).
-He also recorded as a sideman for the label including, in 1964, Out to Lunch! with Eric Dolphy and Point of Departure with Andrew Hill.
+Meanwhile, he recorded his first two albums as a leader for the Blue Note label, Life Time (1964) and Spring (1965).
+He also recorded as a sideman for the label including the classics Out to Lunch! with Eric Dolphy and Point of Departure with Andrew Hill, both in 1964.

-In 1969, he formed a trio, the Tony Williams Lifetime, with John McLaughlin on guitar and Larry Young on organ.
+In 1969 Williams formed the Tony Williams Lifetime, with John McLaughlin on guitar and Larry Young on organ.
 Lifetime was a pioneering band of the fusion movement.

 Their first album was Emergency!.
-After the departures of McLaughlin and bassist Jack Bruce, who had joined the group for its second album, and several more releases, Lifetime disbanded.
-In 1975, Williams put together a band he called "The New Tony Williams Lifetime", featuring bassist Tony Newton, pianist Alan Pasqua, and English guitarist Allan Holdsworth, which recorded two albums for Columbia Records, Believe It and Million Dollar Legs.
+For the Turn It Over album, the trio were joined by bass guitarist and vocalist Jack Bruce.
+After several more releases and touring, Lifetime disbanded.
+In 1975, Williams formed "The New Tony Williams Lifetime", featuring bassist Tony Newton, keyboardist Alan Pasqua and guitarist Allan Holdsworth, who recorded two albums for Columbia Records, Believe It and Million Dollar Legs.